baconeta/159261-assignment2/README.md

 - Mite (worth 100 points)
 - Grasshopper (worth 300 points)
 - Tarantula (worth 500 points)

 The boss, known as the Goliath, is worth 1000 points.

-## Game Graphics

-All game graphics and animations are original works of Ali Soltanian Fard Jahromi.
-The inspiration for the design of the graphics for each enemy ship was from real world insects.
-Hence, mite ships are inspired from mites, grasshoppers from grasshoppers, tarantula ships from tarantulas and the goliath ships from goliath beetles.
-Game graphics and animations were created with Blender (an open-source 3D computer graphics software).

-## Game Audio

-Most of the game audio was created by modifying audios recorded by the developers creating sounds using their mouths.
-The sounds were modified to give the sound effects.

 ## Requirements